Hakko FX-888D Digital Soldering Station vs JBC CD-2BC Professional Soldering Station

 Which is better, the Hakko FX-888D Digital Soldering Station or the JBC CD-2BC Professional Soldering Station?

 It depends on your use case.
-Hakko FX-888D Digital Soldering Station (Hakko, $109): The FX-888D is the benchmark every other hobbyist station gets compared to.
+Hakko FX-888D Digital Soldering Station (Hakko, Out of stock): The FX-888D is the benchmark every other hobbyist station gets compared to.
 Temperature stability, build quality, and tip availability are unmatched at this price.
 If you solder PCBs regularly and want a tool that will last a decade, this is it.
-JBC CD-2BC Professional Soldering Station (JBC, $729): The JBC CD-2BC is the soldering station you buy when 'good enough' isn't anymore.
-If you do PCB rework professionally — or you're a serious hobbyist tired of fighting temperature drift on dense boards — the JBC's thermal recovery and cartridge-as-heater design make every other station feel coarse.
-Overkill for occasional hobby use; transformative for daily bench work.
+JBC CD-2BC Professional Soldering Station (JBC, Offer unconfirmed): The JBC CD-2BC is a professional-tier cartridge station whose manufacturer-documented architecture is aimed at frequent PCB rework.
+This site has not independently bench-tested its recovery or temperature stability, so buyers should treat the premium as a workflow and ecosystem decision, not a proven performance multiplier.
+It is difficult to justify for occasional hobby use.

 How much does the Hakko FX-888D Digital Soldering Station cost vs the JBC CD-2BC Professional Soldering Station?